ipvm-wg/homestar/homestar-wasm/README.md

 - **IPLD to WIT Translation**:

-  Typically, when a WIT function expects an integer input, an `Ipld::Integer` value is mapped to a integer WIT runtime value.
+  Typically, when a WIT function expects an integer input, an `Ipld::Integer` value is mapped to an integer WIT runtime value.

   **Example**: Consider a WIT function defined as follows: